intlabs-io/hasura-graphql-sdk/README.md

 ## Under the Hood

-This project wraps [GraphQL Codegen](https://the-guild.dev/graphql/codegen) by [The Guild](https://the-guild.dev/), providing a streamlined Hasura-specific experience.
-The CLI programmatically calls GraphQL Code Generator, making it easier to use as a standalone tool without complex configuration.
+This project wraps [GraphQL Codegen](https://the-guild.dev/graphql/codegen) by [The Guild](https://the-guild.dev/), providing a streamlined Hasura-specific configuration with working examples for type-safe react hooks.
+The CLI programmatically calls GraphQL Codegen, making it easier to use as a standalone tool.

 ### Integration with Existing Codegen Projects